14th February 2021

-Cirencester College is an Ofsted ‘outstanding’ college in a rural setting on the outskirts of Cirencester, Gloucestershire.
-One of only three designated specialist Sixth Form Colleges in the South West, Cirencester College is one of the top ranking Sixth Form Colleges in the country..
+Cirencester College is a specialist Sixth Form college in a rural setting on the outskirts of Cirencester, Gloucestershire.
+One of only three designated specialist Sixth Form Colleges in the South West, Cirencester College is one of the top ranking Sixth Form Colleges in the country.

-The College offers an unrivalled choice of subjects from Level 1 Works4Me course to degree level.
+The College offers an unrivalled choice of subjects from the Upgrade Programme to degree level.
 The great choice of A-levels, vocational courses and professional apprenticeships is a major reason why so many students make us their first choice.

 Cirencester ensures that students achieve their full potential through individual student tutorials.
-Cirencester Sixth Form College’s reputation for excellent teaching, learning, innovation and student support produces consistently high value added scores and achievement rates.
+Cirencester Sixth Form College's reputation for excellent teaching, learning, innovation and student support produces consistently high value added scores and achievements.

-The College currently has approximately 2,200 full-time 16-19 year old students and Jim Grant was appointed Interim Principal in September 2016.
+The College currently has approximately 2,300 full-time 16-19 year old students and Jim Grant was appointed Principal in February 2017.

 About a third of our students are from Cirencester, a third from Swindon/N Wilts and the rest from around Gloucestershire.
 Many travel some distance to get here which means that they are highly motivated and want to succeed.
 They quickly adapt to the atmosphere of high expectations and support in College and always impress visitors with their politeness and focus.
 They are generally punctual to class, respond well to their lecturers and peers and focus on their work.
 Staff who have joined us from other schools and colleges are usually pleasantly surprised.
 Unlike many local 6ths we have an inclusive approach to recruitment and use GCSE scores to select on the basis of potential to succeed.
 We give a much wider range the opportunity and they generally repay that approach by doing very well.
 Most students are on level 3 programmes, with the majority doing A Levels, although all students have access to the same broad enrichment programme.